ag143/Az-900/Module6.md

 `use your present license,save money😁`
 - If you've purchased licenses for Windows Server or SQL Server, and your licenses are covered by Software Assurance, you might be able to repurpose those licenses on VMs on Azure.

+## minimising cost

+#### Azure Cost Management
+- A centralized service for reporting usage and billing of Azure environment
+- Self-service cost exploration capabilities
+- Budgets & alerts
+- Cost recommendations
+- Automated exports

+#### Minimizing Costs in Azure
+- Azure Pricing Calculator to choose the low-cost region Good latency
+All required services are available
+Data sovereignty/compliance requirements
+- Hybrid use benefit and Azure Reservations
+- Azure Cost Management monitoring, budgets, alerts and recommendations
+- Understand service lifecycle and automate environments
+- Use autoscaling features to your advantage
+- `Azure Monitor to find and scale down underutilized resources`
+- Use tags & policies for effective governance

 # SLA

 ### What effects your SLA